MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-sequence.md

 ## Exit a sequence during the flow

-By enabling the **Exit a sequence** option, you can remove the flow of the sequence from records that are associated with this sequence.
-The option verifies for an email reply from the customer in the sequence and disconnects the sequence from the record.
+By enabling the option to exit a sequence, you disconnect the sequence from its records when the criteria is met.
+For example, if the flow includes an email reply from the customer, the email will be disconnected from the sequence

 **Prerequisites**
 Review the following requirements before you enable the **Exit the sequence** option: